quicwg/base-drafts/draft-ietf-quic-transport.md

 necessary.
 Sending padded datagrams ensures that the server is not overly constrained by the amplification restriction.

-Packet loss, in particular loss of a Handshake packet from the server, can cause a situation in which the server cannot send due to the anti-amplification limit and the client has no data to send because client Initial packets have been acknowledged and it does not yet have Handshake data to send.
+Loss of an Initial or Handshake packet from the server can cause a situation in which the server cannot send due to the anti-amplification limit and the client has no data to send because client Initial packets have been acknowledged and it does not yet have Handshake data to send.
 In order to avoid this causing a handshake deadlock, clients MUST send a packet upon a probe